jax-ml/jax/docs/501/fault-tolerance.rst

     </div>

-This is a valid execution under our formal semantics because there exists a moment a time in which processes 0 and 1 are in the barrier and process 2 is dead.
+This is a valid execution under our formal semantics because there exists a moment in time in which processes 0 and 1 are in the barrier and process 2 is dead.

 .. raw:: html